 ‘Projects should use open technologies where possible’

 CommunitySites supply websites and catalogues built with open-source software which has been customised to provide the same functionality and ease of use as our own long-established proprietary software.
-We use WordPress open-source software for websites (as mentioned in HLF guidelines) and Omeka open-source cataloguing software.
+We use WordPress open-source software for websites and Omeka open-source cataloguing software.

 ‘Digital outputs must be ‘usable’ and available’ for five years from project completion’